JanssenProject/jans/docs/admin/auth-server/endpoints/introspection.md

 # Overview

-Introspection endpoint allows a protected resource to query an OAuth 2.0 authorization server to determine the active state of an OAuth 2.0 token and to determine meta-information about this token.
-This endpoint can be used to introspect both opaque token (i.e reference tokens) and structured tokens(i.e value tokens).
-This token conforms to [OAuth2 token introspection](https://datatracker.ietf.org/doc/html/rfc7662) specifications.
+Introspection endpoint allows a protected resource to determine the active state of an OAuth 2.0 token and to determine meta-information about this token.
+This endpoint can be used to introspect both opaque token (i.e. reference tokens) and structured tokens(i.e. value tokens).
+This endpoint conforms to [OAuth2 token introspection](https://datatracker.ietf.org/doc/html/rfc7662) specifications.

-The URI to invoke the introspection endpoint in Janssen Auth Server can be found by checking the `introspection_endpoint` claim of the OpenID Connect configuration response, typically deployed at `https://janssen.server.host/.well-known/openid-configuration`
+The URI to invoke the introspection endpoint in Janssen Server can be found by checking the `introspection_endpoint` claim of the OpenID Connect configuration response, typically deployed at `https://janssen.server.host/.well-known/openid-configuration`

 ` "introspection_endpoint" : "https://janssen.server.host/jans-auth/restv1/introspection" `